 AML KYC certificate course in India

-KYC Procedures are designed to verify the identity of the customers.
+KYC Procedures are designed to verify the customer identities.

 However, these two terms are very common in finance that if you work in the finance industry or familiar with finance, you would say, why are we talking about this?
 Everybody knows about this.

 What is AML KYC ?

 But for many others, these are technical concepts.
 Now, let me define them.

 - AML, means Anti Money Laundering.

 These are pretty simple full forms of the acronyms, but what does this mean?

 Well, Anti Money Laundering AML is the set of rules and regulations to combat the peril of money laundering.
 Anti money laundering is the set of rules which help in prevent the proceeds of crime from entering the financial system.